 This doctor clearly had not done his homework on cortisol pumping!
-He’d not read blogs by highly intelligent and rational women who honestly portray the hardwork it takes to gain modest improvements in health from pumping (see Cortisol Musings and Clearly Alive).
+He’d not read blogs by highly intelligent and rational women who honestly portray the hardwork it takes to gain modest improvements in health from pumping (see Cortisol Musings by Michelle, Winslow Dixson’s blog and Clearly Alive by Amber).

-Paediatric endocrinologist Professor Peter Hindmarsh started cortisol pumping in London approximately 13 years ago.
-No, this is not a new treatment and it was not started by patients!
+He seemed unaware that paediatric endocrinologist Professor Peter Hindmarsh started cortisol pumping in London approximately 13 years ago.
+This is not a new treatment and it was not started by patients!

-It was based on his theory that many patients with Adrenal Insufficiency (AI) feel unwell because steroid tablets are a poor substitute for the natural circadian rhythm of cortisol (you can check out a free online tool called the theoretical steroid curve plotter to see how different medication schedules last throughout the day).
+This medically trained professor has the theory that some patients with Adrenal Insufficiency (AI) feel unwell on conventional treatment because steroid tablets are a poor substitute for the natural circadian rhythm of cortisol.
+(Clearly Alive has developed a free online tool called the theoretical steroid curve plotter that you can use to see how different steroid medication schedules last throughout the day).